ProvableHQ/welcome/documentation/leo/04_operators.md

 #### Description

 The `block.height` operator is used to fetch the latest block height in a Leo program.
 It represents the number of blocks in the chain.
-In the above example, `block.height` is used in a `finalize` context to fetch the latest block height in a program.
+In the above example, `block.height` is used in an async function to fetch the latest block height in a program.

 #### Note:
-* The `block.height` operator can only be used in a `finalize` context.
-Using it outside a `finalize` context will result in a compilation error.
+* The `block.height` operator can only be used in an async function.
+Using it outside an async function will result in a compilation error.
 * The `block.height` operator doesn't take any parameters.

 [Back to Top](#table-of-standard-operators)